Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 \section{Numerical experiments}

 This section presents a comprehensive numerical evaluation of the proposed optimization framework.
-We begin by defining the experimental design in \cref{design_experiments}, detailing the data sources, baseline parameter values, and cost estimation methodologies utilized throughout the study. \cref{computational_experiments} evaluates the computational performance of the solution methods, comparing the scalability of the exact approach against the CG heuristic. \cref{case_study} applies the methodology to a large-scale real-world case study involving two major transit agencies in the Chicago metropolitan region.
-Finally, \cref{sensitivity} explores the robustness of the model through sensitivity analyses on key operational and economic parameters.

 All computations were performed on a high-performance computing system equipped with an Intel\textsuperscript{\textregistered} Xeon\texttrademark{} Gold 6248R processor (3.00 GHz, 24 cores, 48 logical processors) and 354 GiB of RAM, running Ubuntu 22.04.
-The optimization models were implemented in Python 3.10.12 using the Gurobi 12.0.1 solver \citep{gurobi}.
+The models were implemented in Python 3.10.12 using the Gurobi 12.0.1 solver \citep{gurobi}.